cuentoneta/cuentoneta/README.md

 ---

-**La Cuentoneta** is a non-profit open-source project aimed at creating a community space to share short literature.
+**La Cuentoneta** is a non-profit open-source project that aims to create a community space for sharing short literature.
 This initiative was originally conceived by a group of friends from Santa Fe, Argentina during the last days of December 2021.

-The mission of **La Cuentoneta** is to collectively build an accessible, user-friendly, and gamified platform to promote, share, and enjoy digital reading.
-We aim to achieve this through the publication of short writings in thematic _storylists_, emulating the playlists used by audio platforms like Spotify and video platforms like YouTube, attempting to redefine the anthology format of short stories.
+The mission of **La Cuentoneta** is to collectively build an accessible, friendly, and gamified platform that is useful for fostering, sharing, and enjoying digital reading.
+We aim to achieve this through the publication of short writings in thematic _storylists_, emulating the playlists used by audio platforms like Spotify and video platforms like YouTube; attempting to redefine the format of short story anthologies.

 ---